Alejogb1/job-board/blog-data/how-should-asynchronous-event-handlers-be-handled.md

 id: "how-should-asynchronous-event-handlers-be-handled"
 ---

-Right then, let's tackle this.
+Right then, .
 Asynchronous event handlers are a beast many developers encounter, and, if not handled correctly, they can quickly lead to some pretty messy code.
 I've seen more than my share of applications grind to a halt because someone didn't quite nail the intricacies of asynchrony in their event handling.
 We're talking deadlocks, race conditions, and the occasional unexplainable error that'll keep you up at night.
 It’s not about some esoteric concept; it’s about fundamentally understanding how events and asynchronous operations interact.
 I’ll share some hard-earned insights and some practical examples that helped me along the way.

 The crux of the matter lies in understanding that event handlers, when asynchronous, don't simply pause execution when they encounter an `await` keyword or a promise resolution.
 They actually return control to the event loop, allowing other operations to proceed.
 This seemingly simple fact has significant implications.
 The first major area you need to consider is concurrency.
 If multiple events trigger the same handler simultaneously, and those handlers perform asynchronous operations that modify shared state, things can get ugly real fast.
 We're talking about data corruption, inconsistent states, and logic errors that are notoriously difficult to reproduce.